sharavsambuu/learning-drl/README.md

 # Tasks

-    - Fix TRPO
-    - Fix PPO
-    - Apply GRPO to PPO

-# Other things I will learn in the near future

-    - Align some small LLMs to some preference texts using PPO
-    - Try to build minimum viable reasoner, using GRPO of DeepSeek R1
+  - Try to build minimum viable reasoner, using GRPO of DeepSeek R1 (Someday)

 # Algo names and intuition table